-Prerequisite: Must have been admitted to the RN program and have completed RNURS 22, 23 and 24 or equivalent satisfactorily.
+Prerequisite: Must have been admitted to the RN program and have completed RNURS 22, 23 and 24 or equivalent satisfacto-

 Second semester of pharmacology expands upon the principles and drug administration techniques introduced in the first semester.
 Specific drug classifications covered include medications used in Peri-Operative, Maternity, Newborn, and Diabetic Care.
 Antibiotic drug classes are presented in dept. Drug dosage calculations including insulin administration algorithms continue to be a focus of this course.
+May not be repeated.
 LR